t-Kurnik/t-Kurnik/README.md

 Study Analysis and Systems Development.

-In my free time, I study math.
+In my free time, I study math and playing video game.

 ## About me